EBP/QI and Research Projects at UnityPoint Health - Allen Hospital

 - The subject line of the email should be "EBPQI/Research Project Approval."
 Select EBPQI or Research as appropriate.

-- The body of the email will be comprised of text documenting cooperation with the projector will need to be approved by a hospital vice president.
+- The body of the email will be comprised of text documenting cooperation with the project and will need to be approved by a hospital vice president.
 This text will include the PI's name, name of the project, a brief description of the project, including any data access and data use requirements, and an affirmation of approval of the project by the signee.

 - Attach the completed ACIRB EBPQI or research review application along with other relevant forms to the email.
 For student projects, all attached forms must have been approved by the student's advisor.